 While it may be difficult to believe, the court system in California has one year to prosecute drivers for a misdemeanor DUI offense.
 The court may charge you with a felony for up to three years after the initial crime.
 This means that, legally, a law enforcement officer can charge you with a DUI after the fact.

 California uses many different charges to prosecute DUIs.
 You can face any of these DUI charges if you are accused of drinking and driving after the fact.
 You can even be charged with driving under the influence of drugs after the fact.
+The good news is that these charges are often easier to beat as the evidence is typically not as strong.
+An experienced Los Angeles DUI lawyer may be able to get these charges dismissed outright.

 For a free legal consultation, call (310) 928-9347